 The principle of democracy is consistently being reinforced at Holy Trinity School, with democracy processes being used for important decisions within the school community, for instance, pupils are involved in voting for the Student Action Group who in themselves are involved in key decisions around the school.
 The Head Students go through a process similar to party elections which is observed by the whole of senior school.

 Departments include in suitable parts of the curriculum - as appropriate for the age of pupils - material on the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain, in contrast to other forms of government in other countries e.g Year 7 1066 project.

-The high level of charity work done by the school for both local and large charities.
+The school has been involved in a high level of charity work for both local and large charities.

 Tolerance of Those of Different Faiths and Beliefs: